-When it comes to personal finances, you may have heard the term “needs and wants” thrown around.
+When it comes to personal finances, you may have heard the term “needs vs. wants” thrown around.
 What we need and what we want can be two very different things.
 But what is a want, and what is a need?
 It’s a very subjective question.
-For people on a budget, the hard part is determining what they can and cannot do without.
+For people on a budget (or those who are working on debt management), the hard part is determining what they can and cannot do without.
 There may be certain luxuries that you can eliminate to save money.

 We all have our basic needs: food, water, shelter, and clothing.
 There are other important things that we may also need: car, computer, cell phone, etc. There are also things that we want, but may not necessarily need: cable TV, magazine subscriptions, fancy clothes and shoes, the latest gadgets, and all types of other things.
 Maybe a pony or a hovercraft.